-On February 9th the U.S. geothermal heat pump industry finally received the news it had been waiting for since an eleventh-hour decision left them hanging back in 2016.
+On February 9th of 2018 the U.S. geothermal heat pump industry finally received the news it had been waiting for since an eleventh-hour decision left them hanging back in 2016.

 The Section 179 Tax Deduction is for small to medium businesses that purchase $5,000 to $2,500,000 worth of equipment.
 The full deduction can be claimed up to $2,500,000 is reached.